dianamehfoud/dianamehfoud/README.md

 <h1 align="center">Hi ✈️🌷📸, I'm Diana Mehfoud</h1>
-<h3 align="center">I currently am a Junior at James Madison University, majoring in Communication Studies with a concentration in Public Relations, and minors in both Digital Studies and British Media and Communication Studies.
+<h3 align="left">I currently am a Junior at James Madison University, majoring in Communication Studies with a concentration in Public Relations, and minors in both Digital Studies and British Media and Communication Studies.
 I am a passionate professional with experience in fashion, social media marketing, public relations, and photography.
 I thrive in a workspace where I can be creatice and show my marketing and fashion abilities.</h3>

 - 📫 How to reach me **dianamehfoud@hotmail.com**